 - Ability to represent the Frist Art Museum in a professional way to donors, potential donors, and the general public locally, regionally, and nationally;

 - Ability to strategize and problem solve;

 - Excellent oral and written communication skills;

-- Excellent organizational skills, attention to detail, and ability to meet deadlines;
+- Excellent organizational skills and ability to meet deadlines;

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Demands may include: